For all us dog owners who are looking for a natural flea repellent for dogs, Doterra oils for dogs is the safest and the best

 Use lavender scented detergent mixed with 4 to 8 drops of lavender essential oil to clean your floors.
 Pay special attention to where the floors meet the walls, as these crevices are another place where fleas can exist undetected and breed successfully.

 It’s now time to use your Doterra essential oils for dogs as a flea repellent.
-You can do this in a number of ways, but a simple and effective program will consist of the following; bath your dog using a natural dog shampoo that has had 3 drops of lavender, 2 drops of lemon grass and 3 drops of citronella essential oil added to it.
+You can do this in a number of ways, but a simple and effective program will consist of the following; bath your dog using a natural dog shampoo that has had 3 drops of lavender, 2 drops of lemongrass and 3 drops of geranium essential oil added to it.
 Bath your dog using this solution on a regular basis using this solution.

 When bathing your dog remember to pay attention to areas like the base of his tail, the back of his ears and between his paws.